Eligibility for Medicare Supplement (Medigap) Plans

 - Your Medicare Advantage plan stops providing services in your area.

-- You move out of the plan’s service area.
+- You move out of your Medicare Advantage plan’s service area.

-Under these circumstances, you may be eligible to buy any Medigap Plan A, B, C, F, K, or L that is sold in your state.
-Remember, you still must return to Original Medicare in order to get a Medigap policy.
+Under these circumstances, you may be eligible to buy any Medicare Supplement Plan A, B, C, F, K, or L that is sold in your state.
+Remember, you still must return to Original Medicare in order to get a Medicare Supplement policy.

-Important note: It’s illegal for anyone to sell you a Medigap policy if he or she knows you’re in a Medicare Advantage plan, unless your coverage in this plan will end before the Medigap policy goes into effect.
+Important note: It’s illegal for anyone to sell you a Medicare Supplement policy if he or she knows you’re in a Medicare Advantage plan, unless you’re switching back to Original Medicare.

-Am I eligible if I have coverage through Medicaid?
+Am I eligible for a Medicare Supplement plan if I have coverage through Medicaid?

-If you’d like to keep your Original Medicare, but want to see if you can get coverage for some of the costs you’re responsible for, you may want to check out which Medicare Supplement plans are available to you.
+If you’d like to keep your Original Medicare coverage, but want to see if you can get help paying for some of the costs you’re responsible for, you may want to check out which Medicare Supplement plans are available to you.
 I can help you with that.

 - Learn more about me by clicking on the “View profile” link below.

-- Or, use the link below to schedule a phone appointment or have me email you Medicare information tailored to your needs.
+- Use the links below to schedule a phone appointment or have me email you Medicare information tailored to your needs.